-Boundaries – which can be thought of as guidelines that respect your needs and those of others – are a healthy part of good relationships at all phases of life1.
-However, boundaries become particularly important when setting new routines in parenting, especially after the birth of a new baby.
-This is because they allow new parents to guard their physical needs like routines, schedules, and sleep and emotional needs like downtime, privacy, and bonding moments.
+Boundaries, which can be thought of as guidelines that respect your needs and those of others, are a healthy part of good relationships at all phases of life.1 However, boundaries become particularly important when setting new parenting routines, especially after the birth of a new baby.
+This is because they allow new parents to guard their physical needs, like routines, schedules, and sleep, and emotional needs, like downtime, privacy, and bonding moments.

 My favorite thing about healthy boundaries is that they lend themselves to maintaining healthy relationships and connections.
 Because when we respect and protect our family’s needs, we are more apt to have the best of ourselves to give others in return.
 So, never feel selfish for feeling like you need to set boundaries!